dmbarbour/glas/glas-src/language-g0/README.md

 Macro definitions support staged metaprogramming.
 Each call to a macro will be evaluated at compile-time, taking inputs from the data stack based on partial evaluation.
 The top data stack result must represent a Glas program, which is subsequently applied.
 If any macro call fails, that is a compile-time error and the entire g0 module will fail to compile.

+Compiles to a 'word:macro:GlasProgram' entry in the dictionary.

 ### Prog Definitions

 A 'prog' definition is for normal runtime behavior.
-A call to a prog word will simply apply the word's behavior, subject to partial evaluation if there are sufficient inputs on the data stack and no effects are required.
+A call to a prog word will apply the word's behavior at runtime, albeit subject to partial evaluation if there is sufficient input on the data stack and no effects are required.

+Compiles to a 'word:prog:(do:GlasProgram, ...)' entry in the dictionary.
+Potentially annotated.

 ### Data Definitions

 A 'data' definition is expressed by a program of arity 0--1 that is evaluated at compile-time to produce the data value.
-A call to a data word is trivially replaced by the already computed data.
+A call to a data word is trivially replaced by the computed data.

+Compiles to a 'word:data:Value' entry in the dictionary.

 ### Procedural Definitions

-        from [ Program ] import foo, bar as baz, qux
+        from [ Program ] import ImportList

-A 'from' entry may be parameterized by a 0--1 arity program instead of a module name.
-This program is evaluated at compile-time to return a dictionary (including the 'dict' header) from which we'll integrate definitions into the toplevel namespace.
-Like 'from ModuleRef import ...' it is an error if an imported word is not defined.
+A 'from' entry may be parameterized by a data program instead of a module name.
+This program is evaluated at compile-time and must return a dictionary.
+We then import definitions from this dictionary same as we would from a module's compiled value.

 ### Hierarchical Definitions

-Within a program, `m/sqrt` assumes that 'm' is defined as a data word of form `(dict:(sqrt:(...), ...), ...)`.
-This is readily achieved via import-as or data entries. that 'm' includes a def of sqrt.
-That is, 'm' is a data word whose value is of form `(def:(sqrt:(...)), ...)`.
-This can be achieved via import-as or 'data' definition.
-A benefit of hierarchical definitions is that it reduces need to import words individually, and provides clear provenance of words.
-A disadvantage is that it's often more verbose.

-Hierarchical definitions can be arbitrarily deep, e.g. `m/trig/sine` requires that `m/trig` is also a dictionary value that defines 'sine'.
+A dictionary may contain other dictionaries as 'data'.
+The g0 language provides access to words from these hierarchical dictionaries via 'm/sqrt' syntax.
+This would essentially apply the definition reached by following path 'm.data.sqrt'.
+We can define the hierarchical dictionary via 'import math as m' or by other means.

+*Aside:* I'm not fond of the aesthetic when a program uses too many calls to hierarchical definitions.
+However, it is at least very conventional to organize definitions into bundles.

 ### Primitive Definitions

-The g0 language does not have any implicit definitions.
+The g0 language does not have any built-in definitions.
 Instead, we can use macros and embedded data as the foundation for constructing arbitrary Glas programs, as follows:

         macro apply []
         prog swap ['swap apply]